Buying new hiking boots, especially for the first time hillwalker, can be a precarious and daunting prospect.

-B1 and B2 boots have increasingly stiffer soles and are ideal for climbing and winter mountaineering, but can be uncomfortable and tireing to walk in.
+B1 and B2 boots have increasingly stiffer soles and are ideal for climbing and winter mountaineering, but can be uncomfortable and tireing on very long hikes.

 B3 boots are often made of plastic with a good deal of insulation and are designed for high altitude climbing in the Greater Ranges.

 In the ever-increasing push for sales, manufacturers now produce footwear to cover every possible usage and terrain type.
-By knowing what you intend to use the boots for you can focus in on the type of hiking boots you need.
+By knowing what you intend to use the boots for you can focus in on the type of hiking boots most suited to your needs.